 Professor Angela Morgan

-Angela's research is published in well-respected cross-disciplinary journals including the British Medical Journal, Brain, Neurology, and Neuroscience and Biobehavioural Reviews.
+Angela's research is published in well-respected cross-disciplinary journals including the British Medical Journal, Brain, Neurology, Molecular Psychiatry and Neuroscience and Biobehavioural Reviews.
 She also publishes in discipline specific journals to ensure her translational clinical work reaches the appropriate audience.
 She has also led development of a number of clinical guidelines including the NHMRC endorsed guideline for management of speech, language and swallowing in children with traumatic brain injury and the NIH affiliated Gene Review on FOXP2-related speech and language disorder.

 2015-2017, German Humboldt Foundation Experienced Research Fellowship